 **Typical Day Activities/Sports/Times Subject to Change

 Future Stars Summer Camps at St. Joseph's College offers premier programs.
 Summer 2018 will offer a variety of program options for campers from Kindergarten to 16 years old.

-Sports camp programs include: Tennis, Soccer, Baseball, Basketball, Lacrosse, Flag Football, Multi-Sports, Softball, and Volleyball.
-Specialty camp programs include: Magic, STEAM Education, Dance, and Cheerleading.
-Our Rising Stars program is a specialty program for younger campers ages 2.5 - 5.
-Monday-Thursday evening (5 pm-7pm) Track Camp for Grade 5-11.
+Sports camp programs include: Tennis, Soccer, Baseball, Basketball, Lacrosse, Flag Football, Multi-Sports, Softball, Field Hockey, Cheerleading and Volleyball.
+Specialty camp programs include: Magic and Dance.
+S.T.E.A.M Education programs include; FS Engineering & Design, Draw & Paint, Mega Bits-Coding Concepts, Tera Bits-App/Video Game Design, 3D Building w/ Minecraft and Robotics.
+Our Rising Stars program is a specialty program for younger campers ages 2.5-5.

 About the Facility